FAQ: What are those vehicles spraying around the park? Is it dangerous?

 mentioned would gladly trade their dog runs for the incredible

-off-leash space given to us by Prospect Park's chief administrator,
+off-leash space given to us by Prospect Park's former chief administrator,

 Tupper Thomas.
 The dog run issue has been suggested before